code4romania/website-factory/help/content/school/en/03-Settings/06-social.md

 ---
-title: "How to connect my organization’s social media accounts to my website?"
+title: "How to connect my educational institution’s social media accounts to my website?"
 ---

 In order to connect the social media accounts it is necessary to follow